Genitives: Corvi; Crateris

 Greek names: Κόραξ (Korax); Κρατήρ (Krater)

 These two adjacent constellations are linked in a moral tale that goes back at least to the time of Eratosthenes in the third century BC.
 As told by Ovid in his Fasti, Apollo was about to make a sacrifice to Zeus and sent the crow to fetch water from a running spring.
 The crow flew off with a bowl in its claws until it came to a fig tree laden with unripe fruit.
 Ignoring its orders, the crow waited several days for the fruit to ripen, by which time Apollo had been forced to find a source of water for himself.

 After eating its fill of the delicious fruit, the crow looked around for an alibi.
 He picked up a water-snake in his claws and returned with it to Apollo, blaming the serpent for blocking the spring.
 But Apollo, one of whose skills was the art of prophecy, saw through the lie and condemned the crow to a life of thirst – which is perhaps one explanation for the rasping call of the crow.
 In memorial of this incident Apollo put the crow, the cup, and the water-snake together in the sky.

-Corvus and Crater, two adjacent constellations on the back of Hydra, shown in the Uranographia of Johann Bode (1801).
+Corvus and Crater, two adjacent constellations on the back of Hydra, shown on Chart XIX of the Uranographia of Johann Bode (1801).
 In ancient Greece, a krater was a bowl or vase used for mixing wine with water, rather than a cup as we know it.